 - Keep your fridge upright wherever possible and take care with the coils at the back of the appliance.
 If they get damaged or the coolant leaks into a part of your fridge it shouldn’t, that could be the chilling end for your appliance.

 Washing Machines Moving Tips

-- When you get a new washing machine delivered it will come with transit bolts keeping the drum in place so your machine doesn’t get damaged in transit.
-You’ll need to remove these before use; otherwise your washing machine could bounce around violently during the spin cycle, damaging your worktops and terrifying your pets.
+- Be sure to remove these transit bolts before you start using your machine though, they could cause your washer to bounce around violently during the spin cycle, damaging your worktops and terrifying your pets.
 (And you just a little bit.)

 - Plumbing in a washing machine is usually reasonably straightforward, so look into connecting your machine up yourself, before paying unnecessarily to hire someone in to do it.
-With our video how-to guide you’ll be tackling the laundry pile before you know it.
+With our handy how-to guide, you’ll be tackling the laundry pile before you know it.

 Top Tips for Moving Small Appliances